What is two-phase treatment?

 Phase 2

-At the beginning of the first phase, orthodontic records were made and a diagnosis and treatment plan was established.
-The second phase begins when all permanent teeth have erupted and usually requires braces on all the teeth for an average of 24 months.
+- Orthodontic intervention: The second phase begins when all permanent teeth have erupted and usually requires braces on all the teeth for an average of 24 months.
 Retainers are worn after this phase to ensure your child retains their beautiful smile.

 After the various stages of braces are complete, it is essential that your child maintain their results by wearing a custom retainer.
 In some instances, we may opt to attach a retainer to the teeth permanently.
 If that is the case, all your child will need to do is protect the retainer from damage.
 If your child has a removable retainer, it will likely need to be worn for 20–22 hours a day to keep the teeth from shifting out of place.
 As time progresses, they will be able to wear the retainer less and less, eventually only needing to wear it a few nights a week.
 Wearing a retainer is extremely important to preserving the results of two-phase treatments, and if not worn as instructed, it may result in your child needing orthodontic treatment again.